bradleyboehmke/modeldata/.github/ISSUE_TEMPLATE/bug_report.md

 ### To Reproduce

-Be sure to include:
-- Spark container specs
-- Spark configuration settings
-- and a small, concise, reproducible example of the code that resulted in the bug.
+Be sure to include a small, concise, reproducible example of the code that resulted in the bug.

 ### Expected behavior